-The time frame of the work placement will be scheduled on an individual basis but must be established by the beginning of the Semester prior to the Semester desired.
+The time frame of the work placement will be scheduled on an individual basis but must be established by the beginning of the semester prior to the semester desired.
 Students must provide their own transportation to and from the work site and must be in good academic standing with the district including grades and attendance.
+Students must complete a minimum of 45 hours in the placement.